MonoidMusician/blog/sources/tmttmt.md

 The real genesis of the project was when I was attempting to write Dhall-PureScript (many apologies for dropping the ball on that one).
 I wanted to go all in on extensible row types and recursion schemes.
 I think theyʼre awesome tools, but they proved too impractical to use in PureScript, since they wrecked the existing pattern matching facilities of the core logic of PureScript.
-I have also learned a lot in the meantime (e.g. about parsing, about languages like Erlang) and developed a lot more ideas.
+I have also learned a lot in the meantime ([e.g.]{t=} about parsing, about languages like Erlang) and developed a lot more ideas.
 I think Iʼm ready to make it happen!

 ## General design goals